 4. Discussion

-Although the overall accuracy of classifying the imagined speed for the designed BCI system is considered excellent, one of the commands still needs improvements to show a higher accuracy compared with the other three commands.
-For each of the 100-recordings, the participants imagined saying each of the individual four commands.
-Unlike the recording scenario in [24] and 25], we did not set a specific number for each command to be repeated.
-Rather, the participants were instructed to keep repeating each command for 60 seconds.
-The first command Up was always the first to be imagined.
+Although the overall accuracy of classifying the imagined speech for the designed BCI system is considered excellent, one of the commands still needs improvements to show a higher accuracy compared with the other three commands.
+For each of the 100 recordings, the participants imagined saying each of the individual four commands.
+In [24], the participants were instructed to keep performing speech imagery for up to 14 seconds, but they only responded when they heard a beep until the visual cue disappeared.
+In [25], in each recording a visual cue was used, and the participants were instructed to perform 30 seconds of repeating six different words using speech imagery.
+Unlike the recording scenario in [24] and 25], we did not use any cues during the 60 seconds chosen response time.
+Actually, our participants were instructed to keep repeating the speech imagery for a single command in each recording.
+The first command Up was always the first to be imagined and the results showed that Up has the highest prediction error in all the participants.
 The reason might be because the participant’s brain has adapted to the speech-imagining process gradually.
 At the beginning of the recording, a participant might not have been focused enough to produce a good EEG signal while imagining saying a command.
 Another reason might be because the timing to present the question is not enough to generate the best EEG signal, especially at the beginning of the recording where the question was announced immediately as soon as the recording has started.
 Another limitation is related to the participants who were all healthy subjects, and no one had any challenges in normal speech or language production.

 Although the recorded EEG dataset has a potential flaw, we still have an excellent performing LSTM imagined speech classification model that can be used to decode our brain thoughts.
 We used audio cues to stimulate the brain by asking a question to the participants and let the person imagine the response unlike [27] and [29] where visual cues were used.
 The resulting LSTM model can be converted to a C++ or Python code using MATLAB code generation and uploaded to a microcontroller to be tested in real-time.